RYUHOHYUN/greenguard-amr-navigation/docs/navigation_workflow.md

 ### 4. Patrol Control

-The robot first checks its current pose using `/amcl_pose`.
+The robot first checks its current pose using the AMCL pose topic, `/robot3/amcl_pose`.

 The nearest waypoint is selected based on the current robot position.